lohendra-VS/a-quote-a-day/README.md

 ---

 > Return tomorrow.
-That matters more than adding more today.
+That matters more than adding more today!